Ideas for Timelines

 Project Based Timelines

-The timeline we used with school–aged kids was project based and much more visually engaging.
+The history timeline for kids that we used was project based and much more visually engaging.
 (Unfortunately, we don’t have a photo!)
 A part of each major period of study included an art project that was added to the timeline.
 The first of these was inspired by paleolithic cave art.
-It was a painting done on a crumpled grocery bag with natural pigments, like one of the examples here.
+It was a painting done on a crumpled grocery bag with natural pigments.

 An approach combining the Growing Timeline and Project Timeline can meet the needs and learning styles of multiple travel companions.